elisabethoelmann/SciAIMed-P1/README.md

 ### **HTML and CSS Validation**

 I validated my index.html, contact.html and style.css while working on them.
-Finally they were free of mistakes. however, the contact form validation shows an error, which I decided to neglect: it says, that a section needs to have a title, but the contact form looks fine as it is and a title would not look right on this form.
+Finally, they were free of mistakes.
+However, the contact form validation shows an error, which I decided to neglect: it says, that a section needs to have a title, but the contact form looks fine as it is and a title would not look right on this form.

 ![](docs/images/wcmarkup_validation_indexhtml.png)
 ![](docs/images/wcmarkup_validation_css.png)